 The case for Depop

-Depop is an app only marketplace tailored towards streetwear and vintage apparel enthusiasts.
+Depop is an app-only marketplace tailored towards streetwear and vintage apparel enthusiasts.
 In 2019, Depop reported 13 million users used their app.
-There is massive interest in popular brands such as, Nike, Supreme, Patagonia, and even Gucci.
+There is a massive interest in popular brands such as Nike, Supreme, Patagonia, and even Gucci.
 Put simply, the target audience are looking for iconic, trendy clothing that is “in” with lots of brand recognition.
 I would describe the community as young adults with 80% of Depop users are under 25-years-old.

-With Depop catering to such a youthful audience, there are some unique design elements of Depop’s app that stands out from competing apps like Poshmark and Mercari.
+With Depop catering to such a youthful audience, there are some unique design elements of Depop’s app that stand out from competing apps like Poshmark and Mercari.
 The community of Depop is obsessed with putting their own creative twist or style into their listings.
-See link for an example Depop store for inspiration.
-So there is a strong emphasis in infusing a lot of style and personality into their stores.
-Put simply, a lot of creative expression is done to standout in the Depop community.
+See the link for an example Depop store for inspiration.
+So there is a strong emphasis on infusing a lot of style and personality into their stores.
+Put simply, a lot of creative expressions is done to stand out in the Depop community.

 The only notable drawback of Depop is their limited catalog of brands.
 Chances are if you have a clothing piece that is from a smaller brand, it will be unknown to Depop.
 Depop mainly carries popular brands to list for sellers and have a less extensive categorization or tagging system.

 Poshmark has one of the biggest, active communities out of the three.
 Poshmark has over 40 million active users since the company’s inception in 2011.
 The marketplace app looks and feels like a social media platform.
 You share, like, follow, and comment within the community, which looks and feels like an actual community.
 In order to sell inventory on Poshmark, you have to engage with your following base – a unique twist from traditional marketplaces.
 In other words, you must build a following and be active on Poshmark to see tangible results, which may be positive or negative depending on the person.